-- Statistics on the total population by devolved nation, and the split by region, gender and age were sourced from the mid-2018 population estimates produced by the ONS.
-These were the most recent available statistics at the time of finalising the sample specification.
-The statistics can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/populationandmigration/populationestimates/bulletins/annualmidyearpopulationestimates/mid2018 - Statistics on the approximated social grade were sourced from the annual population survey produced by the ONS.
+- National Census 2021 data for England and Wales and Census 2022 data for Scotland. - Statistics on the approximated social grade were sourced from the annual population survey produced by the ONS.
 The time period used was July 2018 July 2019.
-These were the most recent available statistics at the time of finalising the sample specification.
-The statistics can be found here: https://www.nomisweb.co.uk/datasets/apsnew. - As the National Statistics Socio-economic Classification (NS-SEC) is a harmonised standard in UK official statistics, for the purpose of quotas and weighting, the population statistics for NS-SEC from the Annual Populations Survey are mapped to the approximated social grade collected in the GBTS and GBDVS surveys.
+These were the most recent available statistics at the time of finalising the sample spec.
+The statistics can be found here: annual population estimates by the ONS. - As the National Statistics Socio-economic Classification (NS-SEC) is a harmonised standard in UK official statistics, for the purpose of quotas and weighting the population statistics for NS-SEC from the Annual Populations Survey are mapped to the approximated social grade collected in the GBTS and GBTS: Day Visits surveys.
 The ONS recommended considering whether the use of NS-SEC as a question set may be more appropriate.
-However, as NS-SEC requires at least 4 questions to be asked to be determined, it was agreed with the National Tourism Organisations that there is not sufficient space to ask NS-SEC in GBTS and GBDVS.
+However, as NS-SEC requires at least 4 questions to be asked to be determined, it was agreed with the National Tourism Organisations that there is not sufficient space to ask NS-SEC in GBTS and GBTS: Day Visits.